The Stripping of the Altars: Part II

 The second part of Duffy's book concentrates on the accelerated implementation of Protestantism in the mid sixteenth century.
 It charts how society reacted to Henrician, Edwardian and Elizabethan reform and the changes in religious practice this entailed.
 Duffy uncovers a succession of records, notes and images that individually reveal an assortment of changes to liturgy and custom but taken together build up to demonstrate a colossal change in English religious practice.

 The Reformation was a painful process for those who remained Catholic instead of converting to Protestantism, and Duffy vividly illustrates the confusion and disappointment of Catholics stripped of their familiar spiritual nourishment.
-(One of Duffy's later studies, The Voices of Morebath: Reformation and Rebellion in an English Village, focuses on how the eponymous village of Morebath reacted to these changes.)
+(One of Duffy's later studies, The Voices of Morebath, focuses on how the eponymous Devonshire village reacted to these changes.)

 Duffy also uses the second section to highlight the brief flame of optimism felt by Catholics ignited by the reign of the Catholic Mary from 1553 to 1558, a flame quickly extinguished by Mary's death.
 But ultimately, the Marian reign is a secondary issue.
 Duffy's narrative demonstrates how centuries of religious practice evaporated in the face of fierce centralist control.

 David Siegenthaler, writing in the Anglican Theological Review said, "The importance of this book is that it affords opportunity to look broadly and comprehensively at the religious life of women and men before and after the separation from the Roman obedience and so take the measure of that life that in the continuum of English church history it can be noted and honored."

 Duffy argues that the pre-Reformation Catholic Church was not as corrupt as some historians have believed.
 He also casts doubt on the belief that the Reformers performed valuable services by reviving a moribund church.

 Prefaces to subsequent editions

 For the second edition, released in 2005, Duffy wrote a Preface reflecting on recent developments in understanding the book's subject matter and on the book's reception, with this latter reflection including a response to certain criticisms of its contents.
-The third edition, released in 2022, adds a second Preface in which Duffy details how the book came to be and gives a further response to its critics.
+The third edition, released in 2022, adds a second Preface in which Duffy details how the book came to be and gives a further response to its critics:

+How different all this (medieval religion) would look, I realized, if one were to consider the evidence of medieval lay and clerical commonplace books, liturgical and para-liturgical rituals, miracle stories, sacramental observances, processions, prayers and talismans so prominent in late medieval Christianity, not on the premise that they were a meaningless mound of mumbo-jumbo, culpably remote from the personality and teaching of Jesus, strong on magic, weak on personal responsibility but, instead, on the working assumption that they represented the ritual building-blocks of a coherent world-view that expressed itself not in individualist striving after personal authenticity, but in powerful symbolic gestures designed to shape and create community.